Wyoming State Senator Votes To Defeat Death Penalty Ban Because That’s How Jesus Died

 — ACLU of Wyoming (@ACLUWYO) February 16, 2019

 The bill’s supporters had touted substantial cost savings and a more humane justice system overall, arguments that carried sufficient weight in the House, if not the Senate.
-The death penalty on average costs the state of Wyoming about $1 million a year.
+The death penalty, on average, costs the state of Wyoming about $1 million a year.
 Additionally, testimony from law enforcement and others in the Wyoming justice system cited that in their experience, the death penalty was not a meaningful deterrent to crime.

 Opponents of the bill argue that the death penalty helps provide closure to crime victims and can be an effective negotiating tool when attempting to compel confessions or other testimony from criminals.
-Another Senator, Anthony Bouchard, felt that eliminating the death penalty could be part of a slippery slope of leniency and accommodation that, he feels, is occurring in other states, like California,.
+Another senator, Anthony Bouchard, felt that eliminating the death penalty could be part of a slippery slope of leniency and accommodation that, he feels, is occurring in other states, like California.
 Bouchard pointed out that inmates there have been allowed to pursue gender reassignment surgery.

 “I think we’re becoming a lot like other states, and we have something to defend,” he said.

-1992 was the last year that an inmate was executed in Wyoming.
+The year 1992 was the last that an inmate was executed in Wyoming.
 Death row inmates cost substantially more to accommodate and stay locked up for an average of 17 years.